monomonedula/temeco/README.md

 [![PyPI version](https://badge.fury.io/py/temeco.svg)](https://badge.fury.io/py/temeco)

 `temeco` is a simple Telegram message entities to html translator.
-Telegram Bot API makes it cumbersome fro bots to copy a user's message preserving its entities, since it is currently impossible for a bot to send entities directly along with a message, so it needs to translate a message with entities into HTML or Markdown.
+Telegram Bot API makes it cumbersome for bots to copy a user's message preserving its entities, since it is currently impossible for a bot to send entities directly along with a message, so it needs to translate a message with entities into HTML or Markdown.